 So today I would like to share with you a quick breakdown of some of the top marketplaces, strategies for success, and the tool you need to blast off.

 Let’s dive in.

-Why expand to new online marketplaces?
+Why sell on online marketplaces?

 First things first, why should an eCommerce business consider expanding to other marketplaces?

 The obvious reason is increasing sales and growing your user base, but there are other reasons as well.
 Let’s look at the top reasons for marketplace expansion.

 The obvious benefit of expanding to marketplaces is the potential to make more sales and increase your profit.
 Each marketplace has its own audience (often overlapping) and its own fee structure.
 For example, Houzz charges 18% commission while Etsy only takes 5%.
 There is a lot of opportunities to find the right marketplace for your brand with the right product and audience fit.